nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Only full words would be matched e.g. `mobile` will not match `mobiles`
 * Companies and roles matching at least one keyword will be returned e.g. `software engineer` will match `mobile engineer` and `software developer`
 * At least one role keyword or one company keyword must be provided in the user input.
-* The prefixes `c/` and `r/` can be omitted or included if no corresponding keywords are meant to be entered
+* The prefixes `c/` and `r/` must be omitted if no corresponding keywords are meant to be entered.

 Examples: